Doctoral Students and Researchers

 Possible costs regarding the doctoral exam (e.g. travel expenses for the supervisors) are to be paid by each supervisor's home institution.
 At the University of Lucerne those costs are at the expense of the corresponding department or faculty.

-The State Secretariat for Education and Research (SER) grants scholarships for joint doctoral degrees with European universities.
+The State Secretariat for Education and Research (SER) grants scholarships for joint doctoral degrees with European and Israeli universities.
 The administration of these scholarships is managed by swissuniversities.

 Applications for the swissuniversities scholarships need to be completed by March 1st, at the latest.
 All documents (hard copies) have to be submitted to the International Relations Office of the University of Lucerne by this deadline.